 Migrating Your Photos

-iCloud uses your Apple ID to share your photos in Photo-stream and Shared Albums, but you also have the originals on your devices (unless you’ve deleted them.
-All you need to do is make sure you have a backup of those photos on your desktop or iTunes, as they won’t be there when you connect with your new Apple ID.
+iCloud uses your Apple ID to share your photos in Photostream and Shared Albums.
+However, you also have the originals on your devices (unless you’ve deleted them).
+All you need to do is make sure you have a backup of those photos on your desktop.
+Then import them into iPhoto (or “Photos” application if using Windows).

-Unfortunately, you’re not able to download your notes to an importable file. iCloud used to allow you to email all of your notes to one of your email addresses, however that feature seems to now be removed.
+Unfortunately, you will not able to download your notes to an importable file. iCloud used to allow you to email all of your notes to one of your email addresses.
+However that feature seems to now be defunct.
 So..looks like you’ll have to do it the hard way.

-Depending on what you’re using, PC or Mac and which software you’re using for your calendars – most have the ability to Export all the information to your desktop as a file.
-If you’re using exchange, it won’t matter as the login you’re using isn’t associated with your Apple ID.
-If however, you’re using your Apple ID as your default calendar, go to your calendar software and somewhere within “File”, you should have the ability to export it to your desktop which will also allow you to import it when you setup your new Apple ID as the default.
+Depending on whether you are using PC or Mac, most have the ability to export all the information to your desktop as a file.
+If you are using exchange, it won’t matter, as the login you are using isn’t associated with your Apple ID.
+However, if you are using your Apple ID as your default calendar, go to your calendar software and within “File”, you should have the ability to export it to your desktop which will also allow you to import it when you set up your new Apple ID as the default.